frontenddogma/web-development-glossary/manuscript/t.md

 Tag Management System
 : A software designed to help manage the lifecycle of e-marketing tags (sometimes referred to as tracking pixels or web beacons), which are used to integrate third-party software into digital properties.
 Tag management systems replace marketing tags with a single container tag and subsequently prioritize and “fire” individual tags as appropriate based on business rules, navigation events and known data.[2]
 Typical functionality includes testing environment (sandboxing), audit trail and version control, ability to A/B test different solutions, tag deduplication, and role-based access to data.&nbsp;[†](#w-tms)

+Tag soup
+: A pejorative for syntactically or structurally incorrect HTML written for a web page.
+Because web browsers have historically treated HTML syntax or structural errors leniently, there has been little pressure for web developers to follow published standards, and therefore there is a need for all browser implementations to provide mechanisms to cope with the appearance of “tag soup,” accepting and correcting for invalid syntax and structure where possible.&nbsp;[†](#w-tag-soup)

 Tagging
 : → Folksonomy